 The 2009 Aonair Mountain Proprietary Red is all about the fruit.
 This is the most aromatic of the wines we tried, showing a voluptuous floral potpourri of fragrance, both red and darker fruits, spices, and chocolate.
 The palate is juicy and concentrated with a balanced amount of tannins anchoring the fairly long finish.
 The 2013 (latest vintage we tried) is also aromatic and generous with flavor on the palate.

-Aonair does not produce a lot of wine – their total production hovers around 1200 cases annually and each wine is in the range of no more than several hundred cases.
+Aonair does not produce a lot of wine with a total production hovering around 2,000 cases annually and each wine is in the range of no more than several hundred cases.
 The smallest produced wine is a tiny amount of port made each year – typically only a barrel available to his wine club on a first come first serve basis.
-This is not your average port – Grant hand selects and then ages the brandy (used for fortifying) in new French Oak for a number of years.
+This is not your average port; Grant hand selects and then ages the brandy (used for fortifying) in new French oak for a number of years.
 It is clear alcohol when he purchases it, but after it has aged for years, it becomes dark brown and turns into a rich explosion of flavor.
 This is just the stuff you want to fortify your port with!

 It is rare to find a winery these days whose marketing is held so close to the vest.
-Their website is mostly a placeholder with contact information – Aonair was not on Facebook for many years, or Twitter or other social media outlets.
+For many years, their website was mostly a placeholder with contact information – Aonair was not on Facebook for many years, or Twitter or other social media outlets.
 Grants wine’s are sold exclusively through his mailing list.
 He has no distributors, he is not in wine shops or in restaurants.
 Aonair has a successful business model that places both wine quality and customer service as its utmost priorities.

 As Grant says, “I try to meet with every one of my customers”.
 Without retail outlets – in order to taste his wines you will need to make an appointment.
 And he is adamant about staying in touch with his customers – his cell phone is on every cork and on the back of every bottle.

 Tastings are for serious wine enthusiasts and collectors.
-A visit is often with Grant or longtime friends he hired to help with hosting visitors.
+A visit always with longtime friends Grant hired to help with hosting visitors.
 Another one of his friends is a private chef and visits may include locally grown and prepared produce.
 Grant’s hospitality, the winery and vineyard site and the wine are what sets a visit apart here.

 Tastings are either indoors in a family room style setting (fireplace, couch) or weather permitting outdoors on a deck (for brisk mornings, there is a fire-pit outside on the deck).
-Be sure to visit the special ‘hidden’ room that houses some of Grant’s collection of various liquors and other mementos from prominent wine club members.
+If guests desire, they can also visit the production operations located on the first floor of the building.
+Be sure to also visit the special ‘hidden’ room that houses some of Grant’s collection of various liquors and other mementos from prominent wine club members and or celebrities.

-But you really want to be outdoors here; it is quiet, the views are of terraced vineyards but mostly of rugged forested hillsides stretching out as far as one can see.
-While this location feels quite remote, in fact it is only about a 12–15-minute drive in from the valley floor and the Silverado Trail.
+But you really want to be outdoors here on their deck weather permitting; it is quiet, the views are of terraced vineyards but mostly of rugged forested hillsides stretching out as far as one can see.
+While this location feels quite remote, in fact it is only about a 12–15-minute drive from the valley floor and the Silverado Trail.

 My son and I were treated to you wines through your Dad’s eyes last Monday.
 Such a treat and a beautiful place!
 Your wines were fabulous.
 Wish I had shipped some to my home in Kansas. ☺️.
 Thank you! ~ Sherri